 failure

-A malfunction of the system or component which has as subcategories omission failure, commission failure, timing failure and value failure
+malfunction of the system or component which has as subcategories omission failure, commission failure, timing failure and value failure

-3.1.5.5 omission failure A service that is requested but never rendered
+3.1.5.5 omission failure service that is requested but never rendered

 Note: The client may wait forever or may be notified about the failure (termination) of the service.

-3.1.5.6 commission failure A service that initiates unexpected actions, e. g., communication that is unexpected by the receiver
+3.1.5.6 commission failure service that initiates unexpected actions, e. g., communication that is unexpected by the receiver

 Note: The service might wait forever, causing omission failures for subsequent calls by clients.
 The receiver might be hindered to do its legitimate actions in time.
 At a minimum, resources are consumed that are possibly needed by others.

-3.1.5.7 timing failure A service that is not rendered before an imposed deadline
+3.1.5.7 timing failure service that is not rendered before an imposed deadline

 Note: This results in a system response that is (too) late, causing corresponding damages to the real world affected by the system.

-3.1.5.8 value failure A service delivers incorrect or tainted results
+3.1.5.8 value failure service delivers incorrect or tainted results

 Note: The client continues computations with these corrupted values, causing a spread of consequential application errors.